juntao/arenztopia/content/tourism.md

 *Monument Plaza, East Main Street*

-Temple of the Stone God $ This monumental Incan temple was built to honor the stone god Apu, who was believed to live in Mount Arenztopia.
+Temple of the Earth God $ This monumental Incan temple was built to honor the earth goddess Pachamama, who was believed to live in Mount Arenztopia.
 The fascinating, well-written signs invite you into ancient history at a fee of 4$.
 *9700 Temple Avenue*